It’s lobster roll season and the old debate surfaces. Do you like yours with mayonnaise or butter? Our two food contrarians battle it out.

 He Said:

 There are few immutable truths in life: 1.
 We eventually grow so dotty that during TV commercials we forget what show we’re watching.
 (Come on, don’t be ashamed: raise your hand if you’re already with me on this.)
 2. Kids have this preternatural ability to scream holy hell, which they wield with shock-and-awe precision, at the exact moment I wander into The Gap, making you look like Psycho Mom Serial Killer.
 And 3.
-Nothing, but nothing is the rightful and appropriate condiment for lobster rolls except mayonnaise.
+Nothing, but nothing is the rightful and appropriate condiment for lobster rolls except homemade mayonnaise.

 I’m not just talking about any mayonnaise, I mean Hellmann’s.
 I guess you can take the boy out of New England, but you can’t take New England out of the boy.
 Since I was a kid, summer was all about clam shanties, lobster shacks, and picnic tables.
 I strung together the weeks, filled with teary mornings at day camp (because, yes, I missed my mother—so sue me) and afternoons of cutting the grass and sweeping the basement, knowing that on weekends my reward for generally acting like a Stepford Child was a big-ass container of fried clams or, on special occasions, a cardboard box cradling a mayonnaise-enrobed lobster roll in a split-top toasted hot-dog bun, a boat of french fries, and a Fanta orange soda.